 I’m 40 years old, which means that my formative years (from 6-15 years old) were in the perfect Saturday Morning Cartoons time period of 1977-86.
 Five years earlier (1971) and there would have been way fewer cartoons available to watch on Saturday (there wasn’t even any electric back then!)
 And five later (1991), after the cable boom, and the Looney Tunes were already starting to be phased out by politically correct censors.

 Come on, I still wouldn’t know what an anvil is to this day had I not watched those cartoons.
 They were educational!
+YouTube seems to have taken over from TV in the supplying of entertainment for children in the modern age, with things like toddler songs being viewed millions of times over.
 Sure, a kid would try to do a Wile E. Coyote off a cliff every now and then, but really — if he was that dumb, wouldn’t he have been outwitted by a lawnmower or a garbage disposal later in life?

 Looney Tunes just helped our lives by getting dumb children out of school and off the roads as adults.
 Also, during my cartoon-watching tenure in the late 70s, The Bugs Bunny/Road Runner Show became The Bugs Bunny/Road Runner Hour — once CBS decided to add 30 minutes to the cartoon block.
 That’s like saying, “Hey, we just made your life 50-percent better.”
 Here’s how I remember Saturday mornings in the Gonos household in the late 70s (upsate New York):

-I’d wake up at 6 or 7 in the morning and immediately run to the television.
+I would wake up at 6 or 7 in the morning and immediately run to the television, ready to watch my favorite superheroes.
+I loved to hear the DC vs. Marvel analysis that came from each side’s cartoons in the playground the next week!
 From what I remember, from Sunday through Monday, it was much tougher to get me out of bed.
 Sure, Inspector Gadget on a Tuesday morning had its appeal, but let’s get real, I was 11 or 12 years old at that point and Gadget’s voice was Don Adams — or Tennessee Tuxedo, who often quipped, “Phineas J. Whoopee, you’re the greatest!”

 Anyway, I’d wake up pretty darn early, eschew breakfast, get the TV going (remember, back then, they were mostly just big console TVs without cable, and you had to click the huge nob to the right channel).
 Red footy pajamas that I had to step into and zip up was my outfit.
 Once I outgrew them, like a month later, my Mom took the ol’ scissors out and just like that, they were no longer footy pajamas.